 Website: The North Pole Express

-29. Martini Town Merry and Bright – December 1 – January 1, 2024
+29. Martini Town Merry and Bright – November 21-December 31, 2025

-For the first time Martini Film Studios is open to the public to experience a unique outdoor holiday experience.
+Martini Film Studios is open to the public to experience a unique outdoor holiday experience.
 The talented team of skilled film industry crew is transforming the studios’ backlot into a magical Christmas wonderland.

 Martini Town is where numerous TV series, movies, and commercials as well as over 12 Hallmark movies have been filmed.
 Visit a New York City Street, courthouse, diner, town square and small town decked out in holiday splendor.
 There will be entertainment with an array of singers, choirs, entertainers, and Santa Claus.
 Food and drink is available for purchase from food trucks and the cafe.